How to reconcile Stripe income manually

 Reconciling Stripe payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the Stripe payout on the left-hand table of your match transactions screen, click the + button, then, in the popup that appears, select the transaction type as 'mixed income'
+When you reconcile your uploaded bank transactions, select the Stripe payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'mixed income'.

 Within the 'Enter Mixed Income' screen, enter the details for the transactions in the Stripe payout: